readthedocs/readthedocs.org/docs/guides/using-requirements-file.rst

 Since *RTD* uses the Python language to build the workflow which automatically converts and hosts your project's documentation, and uses various python packages for this, the requirements file is the same as any standard python project.
-Read the Docs installs them in a virtual environment using pip, the standard python package manager.
+Read the Docs installs them in a virtual environment using `pip`, the standard python package manager.

-In-fact, it is helpful to think of your documentation on readthedocs as a sub-project written in python, within your main project's repo.
+Infact, it is helpful to think of your documentation on readthedocs as a sub-project written in python, within your main project's repo.

+.. note:: For the purpose of building your documentation with RTD, *project* is the documentation project, and *project root* is the directory where all the documentation is stored, often named ``docs``.

 To use the requirements file:
 Create a text file with a sensible name in the root directory of your documentation directory.
 For example::